kerolloz/03-CS-Second-Term/Computer-Architecture.md

 ### Performance of Computer Systems

 Response time
 : the time between the start and the completion of a task (in time units)

 Throughput
 : the total amount of tasks done in a given time period (in number of tasks per unit of time)

-- The computer user is interested in response time (or execution time) – the time between the start and completion of a given task (program).
+- The computer user is interested in response time (or execution time)
-- The manager of a data processing center is interested in throughput – the total amount of work done in given time.
+- The manager of a data processing center is interested in throughput
 - The computer user wants response time to decrease, while the manager wants throughput increased.

-**CPU Time or CPU Execution Time:**
+### CPU Time or CPU Execution Time

-CPU time (or CPU Execution time) is the time between the start and the end of execution of a given program.
+CPU time (or CPU Execution time)
+: the time between the start and the end of execution of a given program.

 - This time accounts for the time CPU is computing the given program, including operating system routines executed on the program’s behalf.
 - It does not include the time waiting for I/O and running other programs.
 - CPU time is a true measure of processor/memory performance.

-**Analysis of CPU Time:**
+#### Analysis of CPU Time

 CPU time depends on the program which is executed, including:

 - the number of instructions executed,
 - types of instructions executed and their frequency of usage.

-**Clock rate:**
+### Clock rate

 - refers to the frequency at which a chip like a central processing unit (CPU) is running and is used as an indicator of the processor's speed
-- is given in Hz (=1/sec).
+- is given in Hz (= 1/sec).
-- defines duration of discrete time intervals called clock cycle times or clock cycle periods: clock_cycle_time = 1/clock_rate (in sec)
+- defines duration of discrete time intervals called clock cycle times or clock cycle periods:
+      `clock_cycle_time = 1/clock_rate (in sec)`

 <!-- place table of units -->

 *Example:*

 A processor having a clock cycle time of 0.25 nsec will have a clock rate of …….
 - 1000MHz
 - 2000MHz
 - 3000MHz
 - **4000MHz**

-Solution:
+*Solution:*

 Clock cycle time C is the reciprocal of the clock rate f:
 C = 1 / f
 f= 1/C = 1/0.25ns = 4 GHz or 4000 MHz

 **CPU Time Equation:**
 ```